 We hope this article has given you a better idea of what differentiates the best implementation teams from the rest.

-Over the course of the last two decades, we at Sigmund have many implementations under our belt.
+We at Sigmund have many implementations under our belt.

-We are committed to providing our clients with a structured, thorough, and collaborative implementation.
+The Sigmund team is committed to providing our clients with a structured, thorough, and collaborative implementation.
 There are many former behavioral health professionals on our team that have firsthand experience in the repercussions of a poor implementation experience.

 Although everyone on our team would agree that the perfect implementation plan does not exist, we are very confident in our proven and flexible process.
 We take pride in working with our clients to create the absolute best platform for their needs.